RicKanjilal/RicKanjilal/README.md

 - 👀 I’m interested in AI in python
 - 🌱 I’m currently learning python
 - 📫 Reach me on ric.kanjilal@gmail.com
-also im am in class 8 age- 12
+also I am in class 8 age- 12